 Treat your guests to a mouth-watering beef tenderloin that will have them thinking you spent hours in the kitchen!
 You will be amazed at how unbelievably simple this beef tenderloin recipe is unbelievably simple to prepare and is the perfect entree for a dinner party or any special occasion.

 The Perfect Dinner Party Entree

 Do you enjoy hosting small dinner parties, but don’t always have the time to plan and prepare an elaborate meal?
 Believe me, I get it!

 In our hectic lives, I know that you look forward to unwinding with your besties on a Saturday night.
 That’s why you’ve invited them to your home for good food, good wine, and good company.

 Of course, you want to treat your guests to a delicious meal.
 But even if you enjoy cooking, as I do, life gets in the way.
 When you’ve had a busy week with work and family, there isn’t always time to spend an afternoon in the kitchen trying out new recipes.
 And, quite frankly, you might rather binge-watch those recorded Real Housewives episodes that you’ve been dying to catch up on!

 What’s most important is spending quality time with the people that are important to us.
 For busy times like this, we need a simple meal that can be prepared quickly and that is worthy of company.
 That’s why this beef tenderloin recipe is the perfect dinner party entree!

 Beef Tenderloin Recipe – Simple and Delicious

 In general, beef tenderloin is a simple, yet delicious entree, and makes a lovely presentation.
 The beef tenderloin recipe that I originally followed is this one from the The Pioneer Woman.
-In Ree’s post on this recipe, she does a great tutorial on how to prep and cook this cut of beef.
+In Ree’s post on this recipe, she does an awesome tutorial on how to prep and cook this cut of beef.